yurri/PatientRFID/README.md

 Setup
 =====

-The project consists of two parts - Phonegap mobile application (targeting Android 4+) in "phonegap" folder and server part in "server" folder.
+The project consists of two parts: Phonegap mobile application (targeting Android 4+) in "phonegap" folder and Python Flask application in "server" folder.

 To build the Phonegap application run the following commands while in "phonegap" folder: